 LRE has regional policies, procedures and processes for addressing and monitoring the health, safety and welfare of all individuals served.
-LRE is responsible to ensure that services are consistently provided in a manner that considers the health, safety, and welfare of consumers, family, providers and other stakeholders.
-When health and safety, and/or welfare concerns are identified, those concerns will be acknowledged, and actions taken as appropriate.
+LRE is responsible to ensure that services are consistently provided in a manner that considers

 LRE monitors population health through data analytics software (Integrated Care Delivery Platform - ICDP and MDHHS' Care Connect 360 platforms) to identify adverse utilization patterns and to reduce health disparities.